-Traveling to your study abroad destination and back
+Traveling to your study destination and back

 If you want to travel after the semester and don’t know your returning date, ask your travel agency what their policies and fees are for changing a return date on an airline ticket, or buying a ticket with an open return date.
 Shop around to find the best deals.

 You can book your flights after you’ve gotten the initial acceptance letter from Asia Exchange.
 Note, however, that if the semester dates on our website are still tentative, they may change.

 STA Study Travel Service

 STA Travel is a specialist for affordable flights to all over the world.
-Especially students and young adults benefit from affordable and flexible fees, which are unique to STA Travel.
+Especially students and young adults benefit from their affordable and flexible fees, which are unique to STA Travel.
 Like we, our partner STA travel emphasizes personalized, high-quality service.
 Instead of an anonymous online flight search, after filling out the form you will receive a flight offering that has been tailored to your study abroad program by the STA Travel staff.

 Traveling in Asia

 Traveling in Asia is very affordable – you can explore the continent even while on a student budget.

 Get to know the public transportation system even though taxis are cheap.
 It’s not only ecological but also the most economical form of transportation.

 Scooters and motorbikes are very popular among the locals in Asian cities.
 However, we recommend you use them at your own discretion, because the risk of accidents is much greater than when traveling by car.
 In Phuket the monthly rent for a scooter is about 40 EUR.

 Walking in the cities and their surrounding areas can be very rewarding.
 It gives you a chance to see local life unfolding from the viewpoint of the average city dweller and you can pop into numerous little boutiques, markets and restaurants.

-- Bangkok is called the centre of Asian air traffic and its airports are very convenient when traveling to nearby destinations with budget airlines, the most popular of which is Air Asia.
+Bangkok is called the center of Asian air traffic and its airports are very convenient when traveling to nearby destinations with budget airlines, the most popular of which is Air Asia.
 You can fly to other destinations in Thailand (e.g. Phuket, Krabi and Chiang Mai) or to destinations in neighbouring countries (e.g. Hong Kong, Hanoi, Kuala Lumpur, Singapore, Bali etc.) very easily.